Voting & Elections

 Precinct 3 votes at the Fire Hall - 117 High Street

 Polling locations are open from 7:00 AM to 8:00 PM on ELECTION DAY for voting purposes.
 If the voter is unable to attend the polls on election day, the voter may receive an absentee ballot prior to election day by contacting the City Clerk's office at (810) 694-1118 or at 203 E. Grand Blanc Road, Grand Blanc, MI 48439.
-(To download an Absentee Voters Ballot Application click here)
+(To complete an Absentee Voters Ballot Application through the State's website, click here)

 Residents who require an Absentee Voter Ballot should keep the following facts in mind: